bpineau/katafygio/README.md

 katafygio discovers Kubernetes objects (deployments, services, ...), and continuously save them as yaml files in a git repository.
-This provides both real time, continuous backups, and changes history.
+This provides real time, continuous backups, and keepds detailled changes history.

 ## Usage